OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 These constructs define the extent of the generics system in mini.

-## Equality and assignability for types
+## Equality, assignability, and castability for types

 Two types are equal if they have the same structure.
-Type aliases, as defined by non-import declarations, do not create a new type but simply define a shorthand method for referring to the underlying type.
-(For example, after the declaration "`type foo = uint`", foo and uint are the same type.)
+Nominal types, as defined by type declarations, create types that are considered equal to their definitions.
+(For example, after the declaration `type foo = uint`, `foo` and `uint` are considered equal, and `uint` is considered the representation of `foo`.)

 Every atomic type is equal to itself.
 This includes `uint`, `int`, `bool`, `buffer`, `bytes32`, `address`, `void` and `string`.